If you’re pregnant and obese, you may be putting your child at risk for epilepsy.

 Regardless of the explanation, it’s important to maintain a healthy weight before, during and after pregnancy, in order to avoid a wide variety of complications and issues both for your baby and yourself.
 If you’re planning to become pregnant, weight loss (of even 10 to 20 pounds) can boost your chances of a healthy pregnancy.

 Are you pregnant and searching for a collaborative physician or midwife care?
-Mindful Midwifery offers excellence in personalized OB/GYN wellness and birth.
+Integrative Obstetrics offers excellence in personalized OB/GYN wellness and birth.
 Call us today at 201-691-8664 or visit our website to learn more.